-Right now, 3 neonicotinoid pesticides (neonics) are banned here and in other European countries after they were found to pose a risk to bees.
+Right now, 3 neonicotinoid pesticides (neonics) are banned in the UK and other European countries after they were found to pose a risk to bees.

-But the ban doesn't extend to some important crops such as wheat - and they are under constant attack from pesticide firms and the National Farmers Union.
+But the ban isn't permanent and is under constant attack from pesticide firms and the National Farmers' Union (NFU).

-Three years ago the use of some pesticides called neonicotinoids was restricted across Europe because they were found to pose a "high acute risk" to honeybees.
+Three years ago the use of some neonics was restricted across Europe because they were found to pose a "high acute risk" to honeybees.

-The scientific evidence of the threat to all bee species is overwhelming.
+The scientific evidence for the threat to all bee species is overwhelming.
 And now they're implicated in the decline of butterflies and birds too.

-A recent application by the National Farmers Union to use neonics on oilseed rape crops was backed by pesticide firms but rejected by the government.
+Last year an application by the National Farmers' Union to use neonics on oilseed rape crops was backed by pesticide firms but rejected by the government.